greim/await.js/README.md

 The *keep* event won't fire until the mad lib is complete.
 Here the words were gotten synchronously, but getting them asynchronously would have worked too.
 Imagine if a setTimeout() were wrapped around all the prom.keep()s in the above code.

-## Benefit: separation of concerns
+## What's the benefit?
+(SoC)

-Separation of concerns is the first casualty of the nested-callback hell that plagues asynchronous JavaScript.
-It's nice to have an approach that lets you maintain a semblance of order.
-Here's a fuller example of await.js in action.
+[Separation of concerns](http://en.wikipedia.org/wiki/Separation_of_concerns) is the first casualty of the nested-callback hell that plagues asynchronous JavaScript.
+Here's an example of how await.js helps maintain SoC:

     // I need some things
     var prom = await('user', 'feed')